 On March 31, 2017, Hydro One Networks filed a custom application with the OEB for 2018-2022 distribution rates under the OEB's incentive-based regulatory framework (2018-2022 Distribution Application), which was subsequently updated on June 7 and December 21, 2017.
-The application reflects the level of capital investments required to minimize degradation in overall system asset condition, to meet regulatory requirements, and to maintain current reliability levels.

-On March 7, 2019, the OEB rendered its decision on the 2018-2022 Distribution Application (2018-2022 Distribution Decision).
-In accordance with the 2018-2022 Distribution Decision, as well as the DTA Decision as noted above in "- Hydro One Networks - Transmission", the Company filed its draft rate order reflecting updated revenue requirements of \$1,459 million for 2018, \$1,498 million for 2019, \$1,532 million for 2020, \$1,578 million for 2021, and \$1,624 million for 2022.
+On March 7, 2019, the OEB rendered its decision on Hydro One Networks' 2018-2022 distribution rate application (2018-2022 Distribution Decision).
+In accordance with the 2018-2022 Distribution Decision, as well as the DTA Decision, the Company filed its draft rate order reflecting updated revenue requirements of \$1,459 million for 2018, \$1,498 million for 2019, \$1,532 million for 2020, \$1,578 million for 2021, and \$1,624 million for 2022.
 On June 11, 2019, the OEB approved the rate order confirming these updated revenue requirements, which include impacts of both the 2018-2022 Distribution Decision and the DTA Decision.

 On March 26, 2019, the Company filed a motion to review and vary the OEB's decision as it relates to rates revenue requirement recovery of employer pension costs.
 Concurrently, the Company filed an appeal with the Ontario Divisional Court.
 The appeal was held in abeyance pending the outcome of the motion made before the OEB.
-During the year, the Company reflected a portion of pension costs incurred in the Hydro One Networks' distribution Pension Cost Differential regulatory account, pending the outcome of the motion before the OEB.
+In 2019, the Company reflected a portion of pension costs incurred in the Hydro One Networks' distribution Pension Cost Differential regulatory account, pending the outcome of the motion before the OEB.
 On December 19, 2019, the OEB affirmed its earlier decision with respect to recovery of the revenue requirement associated with pension costs.
-As a result, Hydro One derecognized the portion relating to pension costs charged to operations as a reversal of revenues of \$13 million as this amount is no longer probable for recovery.
-Hydro One also transferred to property, plant and equipment and intangible assets the portion attributable to capital expenditures in the amount of \$37 million.
-Hydro One has decided to discontinue its appeal of the OEB decision with the Ontario Divisional Court.
+As a result, Hydro One derecognized the portion relating to pension costs charged to operations as a reversal of revenues of \$13 million, and also transferred \$37 million to property, plant and equipment and intangible assets, which represents the portion attributable to capital expenditures.